RaymondKlass/twitter-extractor/README.md

 twitter-extractor
 =================

-General Framework for Extracting Information From Twitter Feed
+General Framework for Extracting Information From a Twitter Feed